 MG OMD is repitching for the business and has worked with Starbucks since 2000, when previous agency Starcom Motive (now Starcom) was forced to resign because of a client conflict.

 Starbucks is facing increased competition from Coca-Cola, which has entered the hot drinks market by acquiring rival Costa from Whitbread for $5.1bn (£3.9bn) in January.
 The soft-drinks giant sees an opportunity to leverage Costa's network of 8,000-plus Costa Express vending machines, which serve coffee at convenience locations such as train stations.

-The UK coffee shop market is dominated by Starbucks and Costa, which have 2,121 and 898 outlets respectively, followed by Caffè Nero (650), according to Statista figures from December 2016.
+The UK coffee shop market is dominated by Costa and Starbucks, which have 2,121 and 898 outlets respectively, followed by Caffè Nero (650), according to Statista figures from December 2016.